ZPump/zPump/docs/development/private-devnet.md

 ### Registering additional mints

 After the reset you can bring new test assets online directly from the faucet UI (or via `POST /api/mints`).
+Each request provisions a fresh origin mint, registers it with `ptf_factory`, initializes the vault/pool/commitment tree, publishes the root to the indexer, and updates both:

+- `web/app/config/mints.generated.json` (fallback catalog bundled with the app)
+- The Photon mint catalog (`POST /mints/sync` runs automatically), which `/api/mints` now consumes by default

-Each request provisions a fresh origin mint, registers it with `ptf_factory`, initializes the vault/pool/commitment tree, publishes the root to the indexer, and updates `web/app/config/mints.generated.json`.
-Once the flow completes (typically <60s on a local devnet) the new mint shows up automatically in the faucet, convert form, vault dashboard, and wallet drawer—no rebuild required.
+Once the flow completes (typically <60s on a local devnet) the new mint shows up automatically in the faucet, convert form, vault dashboard, and wallet drawer—no rebuild required, as the frontend now merges the indexer catalog with the static file at runtime.

 ## 5. Frontend Access